 Understanding Connection Pooling

 Pooling connections can significantly enhance the performance and scalability of your application.
 Connection pooling is handled differently for the .NET Framework data providers.
-For information on connection pooling for SQL Server, see Using Connection Pooling.
+For information on connection pooling for SQL Server, see.

 Connection Pooling for the .NET Framework Data Provider for OLE DB